Everytime: Synopsis

-The video begins with an aerial shot of Las Vegas, Nevada, showing the Palms Casino Resort and continues with a shot of a marquee hotel that reads "Britney Spears Live From Miami The Onyx Hotel Tour Las Vegas", with a picture of Spears holding a leather strap and referencing her Showtime concert special from Miami.
-Christian author Eva Marie Everson compared the image to "Madonna doing her own impersonation of Marilyn Monroe."
+The video begins with an aerial shot of Las Vegas, showing the Palms Casino Resort and continues with a shot of a marquee hotel that reads "Britney Spears Live from Miami The Onyx Hotel Tour Las Vegas", with a picture of Spears holding a leather strap and referencing her Showtime concert special from Miami.
+Christian author Eva Marie Everson compared the image to "Madonna doing her own impersonation of Marilyn Monroe".
 Spears and her boyfriend (played by Stephen Dorff) arrive at the hotel inside a limousine.
 They sit apart from each other, staring out separate windows.
 Spears wears a Birmingham Barons cap in these scenes.
-The boyfriend is talking on his cell phone, and when she attempts to get his attention, but he puts his index finger up indicating he isn’t able to shift his attention to her at that moment.
+The boyfriend is talking on his cell phone, and when she attempts to get his attention, he puts his index finger up indicating he is unable to shift his attention to her at that moment.
 The entrance is full of fans and paparazzi taking pictures.
-When they leave the car, fans and paparazzi alike act in an extreme way and fights break in the crowd.
+When they leave the car, fans and paparazzi alike act in an extreme way and fights break out in the crowd.
 While her bodyguards try to protect her, her boyfriend throws magazines at the paparazzi.
-Stephanie Zacharek of The New York Times compared the shots of the paparazzi with the Jews in the 2004 film The Passion of the Christ.
+Stephanie Zacharek of The New York Times compared the shots of the paparazzi with the Jews in the film The Passion of the Christ (2004).
 During this scene, she gets hit in the head with a camera, and unknowingly gets a wound on her head, but keeps walking.